Key Takeaways

 - You may not qualify based on the strength of your case

+Hundreds of companies specialize in pre-settlement funding.
 Before you choose a company, ask for a quote and review the details to understand what the interest rate and terms of the advance will be.
-A reputable pre-settlement funding company will provide you with an easy-to-understand quote and a simple interest rate between 15% and 20%.
+Look for a reputable pre-settlement funding company that will provide an easy-to-understand quote and a simple interest rate between 15% and 20%.

 Some popular pre-settlement funding companies include: